cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

   enabled: true
   router: "operationsCenter"
 ```
-3. In addition to providing a common Jenkins pipeline shared library across all controllers, the parent `jenkins.yaml` enforces best practices to include:
+3. The parent `jenkins.yaml` enforces a number of best practices across all managed controllers to include:
     - Setting the number of executors to 0 on controllers, as you should never execute jobs directly on controller, rather you should always use agents.
     - Enforcing a project naming strategy to maintain clean job URLs and directory paths in the Jenkins home.
     - Setting the quite period to 0 to maximize speed of builds and utilization of ephemeral Kubernetes agents.